waycrate/waycrate.github.io/outreach/gsoc/2024/idea-list.md

 ### Description:

-Currently Wayshot performs screen capturing and streaming through the CPU causing bottlenecking and severe performance degradation.
+Currently Wayshot performs screen capturing and streaming through the CPU causing bottlenecking.

-Through the introduction of a DMA-BUF backend and a client-side API for performing image capturing and transformations on the GPU.
-This idea will enable high performance streaming over applications like OBS using our custom desktop portal backend.
+This idea will implement a DMA-BUF backend and a client-side API for high performance image capturing and transformations on the GPU.
+The new backend and api will enable high performance streaming over applications like [OBS](https://github.com/obsproject/obs-studio) using [our custom desktop portal backend](https://github.com/waycrate/xdg-desktop-portal-luminous).